valhalla/valhalla-docs/add-routing-to-a-map.md

 2. Go back to the https://mapzen.com/developers page and copy your API key to the clipboard.
 3. Paste your own API key in place of `valhalla-xxxxxx` inside the single quotes.
 The routing will only load if you use a valid API key.
-4. Change the options object with costing/transportation mode {costing:`your-routing-mode`} to {costing:`auto`} to perform routing by automobile, again maintaining the single quotes.
+4. Change the options object for the transportation mode {costing:`your-routing-mode`} to {costing:`auto`} to perform routing by automobile, again maintaining the single quotes.

     ```js
     router: L.Routing.mapzen('valhalla-xxxxxx', {costing:'auto'}),